Remuneration

 Board of Directors

-With regard to remuneration, the Board of Directors, with the support of the Remuneration and Appointments Committee:
+The Board of Directors, with the support of the Remuneration and Appointment Committee, in particular:

-• defines the fees of the Directors within the scope of the resolutions passed by the Shareholders’ Meeting;
+• defines the compensation of the Directors within the scope of the resolutions passed by the Shareholders’ Assembly;

-• establishes the performance objectives of the Chief Executive Officer and General Manager, in relation to the short-term variable, thus verifying its achievement, subject to the relative proposal of the Remuneration and Appointments Committee.
+• determines performance objectives for the CEO and the General Director in relation to the short-term variable remuneration system, therefore verifying the relative achievement of those objectives, as proposed by the Remuneration and Appointment Committee;

 Remuneration and Appointment Committee

-• assists the Board of Directors in drawing up the Remuneration Policy (and also with specific reference to possible long-term incentive plans);
+• it assists the Board of Directors in developing the Remuneration Policy;

-• presents proposals or expresses opinions on the remuneration of the Chief Executive Officer and General Manager and of the other Directors holding special offices as well as on the setting of performance objectives related to the possible variable component of such remuneration;
+• presents proposals or expresses opinions on the remuneration of the Chief Executive Officer and General Manager and of the other Directors who hold particular positions, as well as on the setting of performance objectives related to the possible variable component of such remuneration;

 • monitors the actual application of the Remuneration Policy and verifies, in particular, the actual achievement of the performance objectives;